 11.5.
-Right of attendance for Head of Finance (HOF)
+Right of attendance for the Director of Finance

-- 11.5.1.Governing bodies are required to permit the HOF or representative to attend meetings of the governing body at which any agenda items are relevant to the exercise of the HOF's responsibilities. - 11.5.2.Such attendance would normally be limited to items of probity or overall financial management, and will not be routine.
+- 11.5.1.Governing bodies are required to permit the Director of Finance or representative to attend meetings of the governing body at which any agenda items are relevant to the exercise of the Director of Finance's responsibilities. - 11.5.2.Such attendance would normally be limited to items of probity or overall financial management, and will not be routine.
 The Council will give prior notice of such attendance unless this is impracticable.